laura-ash/recipe-collection/README.md

 different delicious recipes, which should inspire the users to cook.

 ## Wireframes:
 The wireframes have been built to show on different sized devices.
-These include desktop, mobile and tablet.
+These include desktop, tablet and mobile.
 * [Link to desktop wireframes here](static/wireframes/desktop-wireframes.png)
 * [Link to tablet wireframes here](static/wireframes/tablet-wireframes.png)
 * [Link to mobile wireframes here](static/wireframes/mobile-wireframes.png)